 To create a new campaign, go to Campaigns and click Create campaign -> PMP campaign:

 OE campaigns (virtual campaigns) can be created only by Publisher PMP account, for which Open Exchange traffic has been enabled.

 New campaign page appears, including the following sections:

-General settings describe basic configurations of the campaign.
+General settings describe the basic configurations of the campaign.

 1. Buyer shows the name of the buyer to which this campaign belongs.

 2. Category - select the appropriate category (Lead / Call).
 Depending on the category selected, different fields and page blocks become available.

 3. Vertical - select a market segment, in which this campaign is going to buy leads.